Gorget: As part of military uniforms

 Gorgets ceased to be worn by British army officers in 1830 and by their French counterparts 20 years later.
 They were still worn to a limited extent in the Imperial German Army until 1914, as a special distinction by officers of the Prussian Gardes du Corps and the 2nd Cuirassiers "Queen".
 Officers of the Spanish infantry continued to wear gorgets with the cypher of King Alfonso XIII in full dress, until the overthrow of the Monarchy in 1931.
 Mexican Federal army officers also wore the gorget with the badge of their branch as part of their parade uniform until 1947.

-The gorget was revived as a uniform accessory in Nazi Germany, seeing widespread use within the German military and Nazi party organisations.
+The gorget was revived as a uniform accessory in Nazi Germany, seeing widespread use within the German military and Nazi party organisations, mainly units with a police function and their flag bearers.
 During World War II, it continued to be used by Feldgendarmerie (military field police), who wore metal gorgets as emblems of authority.
-German police gorgets of this period typically were flat metal crescents with ornamental designs that were suspended by a chain worn around the neck.
+German police gorgets of this period typically took the form of flat metal crescents with ornamental designs that were suspended by a chain worn around the neck.
+These designs and lettering were painted with illuminating paint.

 The Prussian-influenced Chilean army uses the German style metal gorget in parades and in the uniform of their Military Police.

 In Sweden

-As early as 1688, regulations provided for the wearing of gorgets by Swedish army officers.
+As early as 1688, regulations were provided for the wearing of gorgets by Swedish army officers.
 For those of captain's rank the gorget was gilt with the king's monogram under a crown in blue enamel, while more junior officers wore silver-plated gorgets with the initials in gold.

 The gorget was discontinued as a rank insignia for Swedish officers in the Swedish Armed Forces in 1792, when epaulettes were introduced.
 The gorget was revived in 1799, when the Officer of the day was given the privilege of wearing a gorget which featured the Swedish lesser coat of arms.
 It has since been a part of the officer's uniform (when he or she functions as "Officer of the day") a custom which continues.

-Norway and Finland
+In Norway and Finland

 The same use of the gorget also continues in Norway and Finland, worn by officers or corporals responsible for guard changes and "Inspecting Officers" (officer of the day).
 The officer of the day of a company (Finnish: päivystäjä) is usually a non-commissioned officer (or even a private), who guards the entrance and is responsible for security within company quarters.